Table of Contents

 - Revenue cycle continuity.
 Timely filing windows protected.
 837/835 flows tested in parallel for at least one full billing cycle before cutover.

 - Staff training by role.
-Clinicians, admissions, UR, and billing receive role-specific workflows, not generic vendor demos.
+Clinicians, admissions, utilization management, and billing get role-specific workflows, not generic vendor demos.

 The Part 2 Problem Nobody Wants to Talk About